RedditRecs

 Reddit Icon

-cardboardunderwear • about 1 month ago
+cardboardunderwear • 2 months ago

 Yes!
 I have the hubba and the hubba hubba.
 Both on their second fly (just due to wear not failure) and I did have them send me a couple poles noting taking it in the snow wasn't the best idea.
 Still worked though!
 I forgot we also have the REI 6 person - the basecamp.
 It's been great for car camping.